jnozzi/cocoadev.com/markdown/CocoaOpenGl.md

 ----

-I'm no General/OpenGL expert, nor am I a cocoa expert, but my work is deeply tied to opengl for visualization, and as such I've written a basic General/GLView class which does what I need (tm).
+I'm no OpenGL expert, nor am I a cocoa expert, but my work is deeply tied to opengl for visualization, and as such I've written a basic GLView class which does what I need (tm).

 My guess is that you've not set the correct pixel attributes, since as far as I can tell, that's where (in Cocoa) you turn on the depth buffer functionality (later you *actually* turn it on with a glEnable( GL_DEPTH_TEST ) and glDepthFunc( GL_LESS )